 Scholarship requirements are based on a variety of criteria, including merit, need, affiliation with a specific group, community service, specific majors, religion, and more.
-Visit the financial aid websites of colleges your are interested in to find out more about the types of scholarships they offer.
-Make sure you look at the pages for specific departments and schools within each college to see if there are additional scholarship awards for students.
+Visit the financial aid websites of colleges to find out more about the types of scholarships.
+Make sure to look at the pages for specific departments and schools within each college to see if there are additional scholarship awards for students.

 Receiving scholarships from organizations other than the government and your school can affect your financial aid package.
 Your scholarship dollars may replace financial aid package dollars, but doesn’t mean you will have to pay a bigger share.
 Click here to find out how outside scholarships affect your financial aid package.